MOSAiC: Great Arctic expedition starts | The China Post

 So, it is good that MOSAiC is starting now.
 With it the original conditions are the most extreme and that is exactly what we want to investigate, how the Arctic has changed in the last years and what the state of the ‘new Arctic’ is.

-Prof. Dr. Christian Haas is a geophysicist and head of the sea section at the Alfred Wegener Institute, Helmholtz Centre for Polar and Marine Research (AWI) in Kiel.
+Prof. Dr. Christian Haas is a geophysicist and head of the sea ice section at the Alfred Wegener Institute, Helmholtz Centre for Polar and Marine Research (AWI) in Bremerhaven.

 Interview by Liyang Zhao.